ScriptBasic/WinPBX/docs/CWinHttpRequest.md

 # <a name="GetAllResponseHeaders"></a>GetAllResponseHeaders

-FUNCTION GetAllResponseHeaders () AS CBSTR
+Gets all HTTP response headers.

 ```
-FUNCTION Abort () AS HRESULT
+FUNCTION GetAllResponseHeaders () AS CBSTR
 ```

 #### Return value